brootaylor/bostontparty-v2/src/_content/pages/activities.md

 ---

-## List of activities to wet your appetite&hellip;
+## List of activities to whet your appetite&hellip;

 * Enduro Off-Road Motocycle Trails (*guided*)
 * Trail Runs